Ode to Odin

 Since he was a boy McLaren always wanted to write.
 A keen observer of the wide world around him and the experiences to be had therein, he felt an insatiable urge to convey the passions he felt through writing.
 Turbulence represents his first foray into the mysterious and magical world of contemporary fiction.
 Compared to the strictures of writing a doctoral dissertation, writing contemporary fiction, unfettered and free to let the imagination run wild, has been a true joy to him.

-Other Books in "The Wanderer"
+Other Books in the "The Wanderer"

 Preview